The sample size required in importance sampling: Theory

 As shown later in this section, it is fairly common that $\log \rho(Y)$ is concentrated around its expected value in large systems.
 In this situation, a sample of size roughly $\exp(D(\nu||\mu))$ is both necessary and sufficient.

-It is important to note that the required sample size prescribed by Theorem \ref{impthm} is derived for the worst-case scenario.
-It is possible that for some $f$, the convergence of $I_n(f)$ to $I(f)$ happens much faster.
-A trivial example is the function $f$ that is identically equal to zero, where convergence happens instantaneously.
-In this context it should also be noted that Theorem \ref{impthm} actually says what a worst-case function is, in an asymptotic sense: It is the function that is identically equal to~$1$.

-The next theorem gives the analogous result for the estimate $J_n(f)$.
+The second main result of this article, stated below, gives the analogous result for the estimate $J_n(f)$.
 The conclusion is essentially the same. \begin{thm} Let all notation be as in Theorem \ref{impthm} and let $J_n(f)$ be the estimate defined in \eqref{jndef}.
 Suppose that $n= \exp(L+t)$ for some $t\ge 0$.
 Let

 Then